appwrite/awesome-appwrite/README.md

 * **Anime list app with Appwrite and python-telegram-bot** - Created a telegram bot with python that handles searching and taking note of your anime watchlist.
 [Source Code](https://github.com/RobiMez/Better_anime_list)

-* **Appwrite System Health** - A simple demo app to implement express nodejs and app health monitor.
-[Source Code](https://github.com/fernandoamz/node-express-server-rest-api)
+* **Appwrite System Health** - A simple demo app to build an express nodejs rest api to monitor health on appwrite app.
+[Source Code](https://github.com/fernandoamz/node-express-server-rest-api)  [Blog Post](https://dev.to/fernandoamz/appwrites-health-service-3lh7)

 Share your apps here! send a pull request!